sjswuitchik/duck_comp_gen/README.md

 Genome assembly and comparative genomics project with the freckled duck (Stictonetta naevosa; stiNae), ruddy duck (Oxyura jamaicensis; oxyJam), African pygmy-goose (Nettapus auritus; netAur), and black-headed duck (Heteronetta atricapilla; hetAtr) from 10x data using Supernova assembly.

 Code is being written and optimized, so will change frequently as analyses progress.
-As of May 14, 2020: working on 03b_CESAR/03_orthofinder.sh